Need tech for teaching and learning?

 To know what technology your assigned classroom has, please refer to this list.

-Classrooms that will host hybrid courses this fall may be one of two types:
+Classrooms that will host hybrid courses may be one of two types:

 The following considerations influenced our decisions on how much of each technology to purchase.

-• If we assume that our survey respondents reflect a representative sample of the instructors of record for fall, then 55% of our instructors do NOT need an annotation device (document camera, Wacom One, or Wacom Intuos).
+• If we assume that our survey respondents reflect a representative sample of the instructors of record for fall 2020, then 55% of our instructors do NOT need an annotation device (document camera or, Wacom One).
 Therefore, we needed to make sure we had enough annotation devices for 45% of our 350 instructors.

 • On the survey, instructors indicated whether a webcam, headset, and other technology were a high priority, low priority, or not needed.
 For each type of equipment, we focused on meeting the needs of the “high priority” requests.